 Price: Free individual version for up to four goals or unlimited goals for $5/month; team version costs $10/month and up

 Unlike the other apps on our list, Lifetick takes a philosophical approach to goal-setting before arming you with the tools to achieve them.
 Lifetick asks you to start with your core values and understand why they matter before you commit to a series of tasks.
 LifeTick, integrated via web, iOS, and Android, has a free individual version for up to four goals or unlimited goals for $5/month.
 Team memberships for organizations run $10/month and up.

 Lifetick is most useful for people or groups wanting to link their goals to core values as well as understand the ‘why’ behind their actions.
 This can help with better behavior and sustained habitual changes.
 Check out their website for more information.

 What It’s Used For: Building habits and self-discipline through a gentle, step-by-step plan

 Price: Subscription only service costs $9.99/month or $95.99/year

-Advertised as a personal coach and happiness trainer, the Fabulous app for iOS and Android was incubated in Duke’s Behavioral Economics Lab.
-Focused on health and wellness, the app will help reset habits, retrain your mind and build self-discipline.
+The Fabulous app for iOS and Android was incubated in Duke's Behavioral Economics Lab.
+Focused on health and wellness, the app will help reset habits, retrain your mind, and build self-discipline.
 Fabulous is a subscription-only service, costing $9.99/month or $95.99/year.
 Fabulous takes a step-by-step approach to self-improvement, instilling one or two habits at a time before moving on to the next one.

 Fabulous is good for those who want a gentle, step-by-step plan to improve their health and holistic well-being.
 The app focuses on one keystone habit at a time, making sure it sticks before moving on.
 Integrated coaching for exercise, meditation and diet helps users to focus on specific actions and triggers to improve their health.
 Check out their website for more information.